Grog-xd/react_node/README.md

-# To launch the application:
+# To launch the application use:
 ### `npm start`
 ## and
 ### `npm run server` or `npm run server:dev`